jspaaks/2022-ieee/README.md

 **This section in brief**

 1. Install `howfairis` from PyPI
-1. Run `howfairis` on a repository of your choice
+1. Run `howfairis` on a GitHub repository
 1. Explore the command line options
 1. Experiment with `howfairis` configuration file
 1. How to overrule a config file